BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Redirects.md

     - ./redirects.conf:/etc/apache2/conf-enabled/redirects.conf
 ```

-Here is how the whole docker-compose.yml should look:
+Here is how the whole docker-compose.yml should look.
+Make sure you get the indentation right because [YAML](https://en.wikipedia.org/wiki/YAML) is sensitive to that.

 ```yml
 services: